arkayenro/arktest/ReadMe.md

-this is just test code to test the packager with
+this is a test mod, it just lets me test stuff with packaging and uploading from github to the hosting sites

-do not use it in the game
+do not install this in the game

-406